 Sitting in silence, on a cushion, crossed-legged, straight-spined and still.
 A bit of a nightmare, right?

 I introduced a group of women to mindfulness recently.
 After a short taster I asked for their reflection.
 No volunteers.
 Finally someone uttered that it was good.
 Another faint voice followed with a hesitant “relaxing” comment.
-Many stayed quiet, probably disappointed (and too polite to say so), that the bliss they expected never arrived.
+Many stayed quiet, probably disappointed and too polite to say, that the bliss they expected never arrived.
 Was it just me who spent the “mindful” moments fixated on my sore buttocks, obsessing about tomorrow’s meeting at work and fighting the urge to play with my hair?

 For many of us, even those past their 4th birthday, it is hard to achieve comfortable stillness, whether physical or mental.
-ADHD might make this glorious state seem especially remote: we tune into ourselves in hope for tranquility to only find unsettling chaos and overwhelming noise we so desperately try to escape.
-Easy to question one’s own sanity following such attempts!
+ADHD might make this glorious state seem especially remote: we tune into ourselves in hope for tranquility only to have the unsettling chaos and overwhelming noise we are so desperate to escape brought to the centre of our consciousness.
+It is justified to question one’s sanity following such attempts!

 What is mindfulness?

 There has been a buzz around mindfulness and for a good reason, too.
 Numerous studies confirm what has been known for centuries: frequent mindfulness practice, while not a magic pill, supports well-being and ultimately mental health.
-Folks with ADHD and other challenges should pay attention, therefore (pun sort of intended!): mindfulness might help you with focus, impulse control, low mood, anxiety, to name just a few areas of our common and oh-so-frequently-fought battles.
+Folks with ADHD and other challenges should pay attention, therefore (pun very much intended): mindfulness might help you with focus, impulse control, low mood, anxiety, to name just a few areas of our common and oh-so-frequently-fought battles.

 So what do I do?